 While the situation is far from ideal, it’s become our reality or, as the media is calling it, the new normal.
 That’s why it’s important to find ways to accept it and get through it the best we can, not only for our children but for our own mental health.
 So, even though this holiday season is unlike any other we’ve celebrated before, why not look at it as a clean slate with no expectations about what we should or shouldn’t do (provided we follow local health and government guidelines, of course)?
 It’s a great opportunity to make new traditions with our children and spend time together, caring for and supporting one another.

-As you know, Qustodio is a parental control platform that focuses on balanced screen time and positive digital wellbeing.
-For this reason, we are always mindful about spending too much time on technology.
+At Qustodio, we focus on balancing screen time with positive digital wellbeing.
+For this reason, we are always mindful about the time we spend using technology.
 This year, we encourage a mix of activities over the holiday period to keep things healthy.
 We’ve prepared a list of ideas to get you started creating your very own fun family traditions.
-Hopefully you’ll soon be rockin’ around the Christmas tree and enjoying the holiday spirit just like every other year!

-You’re probably thinking, ‘Great, another WhatsApp group…’ but what if you all promise to keep this one for festive purposes only?
+You’re probably thinking, “Great, another Messenger group…” but what if you all promise to keep this one for festive purposes only?
 Share photos of the tree and any decorations the kids helped prepare.
-Send videos of the kids singing Christmas carols or opening gifts from relatives that can’t be there in person.
+Send videos of the kids singing Christmas carols or opening gifts from relatives who can’t be there in person.
 Instead of focusing on the social distancing constraints we’re all enduring, find ways to keep your nearest and dearest close.

 Enjoy a wholesome game night